-Unfortunately, it is clear that many companies do not do what is necessary to protect their construction workers.
-In fact, all 10 of the U.S. Occupational Safety and Health Administration’s (OSHA) most-frequently cited safety violations involve failures in the construction industry.
+Unfortunately, many companies do not do what is necessary to protect their construction workers.
+All 10 of the U.S. Occupational Safety and Health Administration’s (OSHA) most frequently cited safety violations involve failures in the construction industry.
 When companies put profits before safety, they deserve to be held accountable, and the workers and families who suffer the consequences deserve to recover just compensation.

 How Common Safety Violations Lead to Accidents on South Florida Construction Sites

-If you’ve been injured on a construction site or lost a loved one in a fatal construction site accident, it is important that you hire a lawyer to investigate.
-If the accident was preventable, you may be entitled to a significant financial recovery.
+You must hire a lawyer to investigate if you’ve been injured on a construction site or lost a loved one in a fatal construction site accident.
+You might be entitled to a significant financial recovery if the accident was preventable.
 Here is an overview of how the 10 most common safety violations can lead to serious and fatal construction site accidents in South Florida:

 1. Inadequate Fall Protection